Minor in Arts Entrepreneurship

 The Minor in Arts Entrepreneurship is administered by the Division of Arts Management & Arts Entrepreneurship.

-Classes are taught by faculty from the divisions of Art; Arts Management & Arts Entrepreneurship; Advertising; Communication Studies; and Film & Media Arts.
+Classes are taught by faculty from the divisions of Art; Arts Management & Arts Entrepreneurship; Advertising; Corporate Communication and Public Affairs; and Film & Media Arts.
 18 hours.